sebvilhelm/cv/src/cv.md

 ### 07/2021 - current: Software Engineer, Lunar

-Working in a squad owning the internal CRM.
+Working in the squad owning the internal CRM.

-- Primary engineer for a front-end in Typescript with React, using GraphQL to interface with micro service backends.
+- Primary engineer for a front-end in Typescript with React, using GraphQL to interface with micro service back-ends.
 - Maintaining and refining the architecture of said front end, using Webpack and graphql-codegen.
 - Maintenance of a legacy back-end monolith in Node.js, using Typescript, Graphql, Express, Swagger, and internal libraries for event handling and ORM.
 - Assistance in splitting said monolith vertically into micro services built in Go, co-designing with the team and contributing to APIs and code.